carceneaux/arsano.ninja/content/post/automating-github-pages-deployment.md

 I ended up choosing Hugo, but either option is great.
 I recommend you do the research and choose for yourself (or just find a good blog post to follow).

 As mentioned in a [previous post]({{< siteurl >}}2018/07/15/automate-website-with-travis-ci/), I use AWS S3, Route53, and CloudFront to host my website.
-You might be asking yourself then, "why is this guy writing about deploying to GitHub Pages then?"
+You might be asking yourself, "why is this guy writing about deploying to GitHub Pages then?"
 To answer that, because it's fun!

-Truthfully, though, I accomplished two things researching and writing this post as I was able to learn more about GitHub Pages & Travis-CI as well as have a publicly accessible location for a test version of my website.
+Truthfully, though, I accomplished two things researching and writing this post:

+1. I was able to learn more about GitHub Pages & Travis-CI.
+1. I wanted to have a publicly accessible location for a test version of my website.

 ## GitHub Pages